 Some of the piles stand hundreds of feet high, making for great little hikes with spectacular views.
 The trees have been able to take root between the boulders, so even though the hills in the area are extremely rocky, there is substantial vegetation throughout.

 There are not many sheer rock faces or jagged peaks in the area.
 And the elevation is quite low, around 8,000 feet.
 So if you’re seeking some laid-back camping and easy hiking trails, this is the spot for you.
-But if you’re expecting intense hiking and sights similar to Maroon Bells or some of Colorado’s more epic mountain peaks, I suggest looking elsewhere.
+But if you’re expecting intense hiking and sights similar to Maroon Bells or some of Colorado’s more epic mountain peaks, you may want to look elsewhere.

 Interesting in getting some new gear for camping season?
 Check out our post on 25 Cool Camping Gadgets!